Cluj Entry Requirements

 Required Vaccinations

-• None required for entry
+• None for standard tourists

 Recommended Vaccinations

-• Hepatitis A
+• Hepatitis A & B

 Health Insurance